Engineering Note

 The Problem

 Early development focused on adding features quickly.
-This worked initially but introduced hidden complexity.
+That helped the project move fast at first, but it also introduced hidden complexity.
 As more features were added, the system became harder to reason about.

 The issue was not lack of effort.
-It was lack of clear system boundaries.
+The real problem was lack of clear system boundaries between frontend rendering, backend processing, API contracts, and data ownership.

 System Design / Approach

-This made the system easier to understand and significantly reduced unexpected behavior.
+This made the system easier to understand and reduced unexpected behavior because each layer had a clearer job.

 Implementation